 When the two sexes tango together, something mysterious happens: feelings, attraction, chemistry, romanticism, synergy, etc. The gratification of tango comes from the fact that it is danced by a man and a woman.
 The man leads the woman to bring her feminine beauty into full play.
 The woman surrenders to the man, follows his lead, and uses her femininity to allure, comfort and reward him.
 The two sexes support and complement each other, making each shine brighter in the other’s company.

 Not far from my house, a female goose is hatching under a tree, and a male goose is guarding nearby, preventing the female from being disturbed.
 I have to make a detour when I pass that tree because the male goose does not let me get close.
 He is very protective of his partner.
 Can the male hatch and the female guard?
 I suppose they could.
 But that would not be as natural and fit.
 Masculinity and femininity are characteristics of the opposite sexes essential to the well-being of the species.
 The male is typically strong, assertive, protective and aggressive, a good father and protector, if you wish.
 The female is typically soft, attractive, submissive and affectionate, a good mother and caregiver, if you wish.
-These characteristics enable the two sexes to attract each other and form a sustainable relationship for the benefit of the offspring.
+These characteristics enable the two sexes to attract each other and form a sustainable relationship for the benefit of offspring.
 People often do not appreciate the way nature works and want to alter it.
 But what is of nature comes from millions of years of evolution and is, as a result, the best, fittest and most effective way.
-Messing with nature often leads to disastrous consequences, such as man-made climate changes, environmental catastrophes, mysterious diseases, sterility, babies with birth defects, the derangement of the natural orders between the sexes, the decline of the family, and the loss of the family-centered value system, etc. (See Tango and Gender Relations.)
+Messing with nature often leads to disastrous consequences, such as man-made climate changes, environmental catastrophes, mysterious diseases, sterility, babies with birth defects, the derangement of the natural order between the sexes, and the decline of the family and family-centered value system, etc. (see Tango and Gender Issues).
 Those who think they are smarter than God are harming us all with their ignorant interference with nature.

 March 31, 2013